free things to do in New York City

 Concert | The Hora Decima Brass Ensemble

-Program: Koetsier's Don Giovanni's Hollenfahrt, La Virgen de la Macarena David Matthews' Manhattan Scapes Jeff Fairbanks' Three Dances Also works by Bob Mintzer, Rich Shemaria, Bach, Mendelssohn, and Gabrielli The concert will feature guest solo artist Alan Baer, Principal Tuba with the New York Philharmonic.
+Program: Koetsier's Don Giovanni's Hollenfahrt, La Virgen de la Macarena David Matthews' Manhattan more Scapes Jeff Fairbanks' Three Dances Also works by Bob Mintzer, Rich Shemaria, Bach, Mendelssohn, and Gabrielli The concert will feature guest solo artist Alan Baer, Principal Tuba with the New York Philharmonic.
 The Tacoma News Tribune says that Baer "has really taken the low brass to new levels."
-Come thrill to the sounds of one of America's finest large brass ensembles and a world class virtuoso soloist.
+Come thrill to the sounds of one of America's finest large brass ensembles and a world class virtuoso soloist. less

 New York City, NY; NYC